 Android is one of the most vulnerable operating systems for smartphones — Here are some easy tips to protect your Android devices from hackers.

 The more people use their device for multiple tasks, the more synced they get with it.
-Your personal information, credit cards details, and passwords all gets linked to your device which makes it more susceptible to hacks.
+Your personal information, credit card details, and passwords all get linked to your device which makes it more susceptible to hacks.
 Like the rest, Android is no exception.
-In the recent news at CBS-News, a security research firm found an android hack which they called – mother of all android vulnerabilities – a flaw that can allow hackers to hack your android device with just a multimedia text.
+In the recent news at CBS-News, a security research firm found an android hack which they called – mother of all Android vulnerabilities – a flaw that can allow hackers to hack your Android device with just a multimedia text.

-Case in point here is that your entire personal information is trackable and downloadable using hacks and flaws.
-You can use few easy steps to strengthen your device security.
+A case in point here is that your entire personal information is trackable and downloadable using hacks and flaws.
+You can use a few easy steps to strengthen your device security.